 Base salary is primarily determined by considering salary data and individual job performance.
-We primarily rely on considerations of executives' past levels of compensation, experience, alternative opportunities that may be available to executives, and comparative rank within the company, and establish a base salary that, in the collective judgment and experience of the compensation committee, provides incentives for long-term employment of talented executives.
+We primarily rely on considerations of executives' past levels of compensation, experience, alternative opportunities that may be available to executives, and comparative rank within the company, and establish a base salary that, in the collective judgment and experience of the compensation committee, together with competitive information provided to the committee by its third-party compensation consultant, provides incentives for long-term employment of talented executives.
 Base salaries for executive officers are reviewed at least annually.
 In each case, we take into account the results achieved by the executive, his or her future potential, scope of responsibilities and experience.
 We do not apply specific formulas to determine annual pay increases, if any, and attempt to make decisions regarding changes in base salary in the context of other short-term and long-term compensation components.
 Approved increases in base salary are generally effective in January of the following year.